 Optical Coherence Tomography (OCT) has become one of the most important tools in ophthalmology practice and especially in neuro-ophthalmology practice.
 It is a fast, reliable and non-invasive method that can provide high quality images of the optic nerve, retinal nerve fiber layer, macular volume and ganglion cell layer which can be relevant for diagnosis, prognosis and follow-up of different diseases.
+In MS, OCT can have a potential role in quantifying axonal loss and assessing longitudinal alterations6.
+The first studies with time-domain OCT showed that peripapilary RNFL thinning was associated with macular volume reduction in eyes with previous MS ON+.1 More recently spectral-domain OCT studies confirm that eyes with thinner macula are associated with reduced thickness of the macular RNFL, ganglion cell layer (GCL), and inner plexiform layer (IPL) thinning^{3,14}.

-In MS, OCT can have a potential role in quantifying axonal loss and assessing longitudinal alterations.6 The first studies with time-domain OCT showed that peripapillary RNFL thinning was associated with macular volume reduction in eyes with previous MS ON+.1 More recently, spectral-domain OCT studies confirm that eyes with thinner macula were associated with reduced thickness of the macular RNFL, ganglion cell layer (GCL), and inner plexiform layer (IPL).^{3,7}
+The temporal and spatial associations between axonal injury and ganglion cell loss have yet to be determined, although retrograde degeneration of the RNFL has been implicated as an important mechanism leading to macular damage.
+It seems that in a subset of patients with MS, a disproportionate thinning of the macular inner and outer nuclear layers has been reported in the presence of normal peripapillary RNFL thickness and these patients may present a MS-related macular pathology as a primary process independent of optic nerve pathology4.

-The temporal and spatial associations between axonal injury and ganglion cell loss have yet to be determined, although retrograde degeneration of the RNFL has been implicated as the most important mechanism leading to macular damage.
-It seems that in a subset of patients with MS, a disproportionate thinning of the macular inner and outer nuclear layers has been reported in the presence of normal peripapillary RNFL thickness and these patients may present a MS-related macular pathology as a primary process independent of optic nerve pathology.8 machines and graph-cut segmentation.
+Recently various protocols of segmentation of OCT images, both manual and automated^{11,14,15}, have been used to quantify changes in different retinal layers in patients with MS, with variable levels of success10.
+These segmentation algorithms rely on techniques such as edge detection, intensity variations, active contours, multiresolution hierarchical support vector machines and graph-cut segmentation.
 Most of these approaches introduce complex models or methodologies to obtain reliable results and are therefore very computationally intensive.
 Previous results of manual and automatic segmentation have yielded similar results insofar, except for the RNFL and INL layers.
 These layers are thinner than others making it difficult to determine their limits correctly.
 One study suggests that segmentation of both layers together with their neighboring layers, namely RNFL-GCL-IPL together, and similarly the INL-OPL, can be a method to overcome this issue.
 This approach is also applied by other widely used automatic segmentation methods.
 However, Spectralis OCT is effective in distinguishing and measuring these layers when compared to the Cirrus OCT used in the first studies.
-11